atnikola/pokemon-analysis/README.md

 # Conclusion
 Regression analysis, such as multiple regression analysis, uses numerical data as an explanatory variable and predicts numerical data as an objective variable.
 On the other hand, quantification type I predicts using non-numeric categorical data as an explanatory variable and numerical data as an objective variable.
 When the explanatory variables are a mixture of numerical data and categorical data, they are called extended quantification type I.

+We saw that Special Attack is definitely a strong predictor for determining whether a pokemon is legendary or not - and we also saw that Special Defense & Speed are also important indicators of Special Attack Value.

 Overall this was a way of exploring different pokemon traits and taking into account multiple factors.
 There's plenty more we can look into such as 'strengths', 'weaknesses' etc..
 I hope you all enjoyed this, and thanks for reading all the way through!